 Some sites accept guest editorials.
-These opportunities are not only good for thought leadership, but they are also great ways to raise domain authority because every guest editorial yields a backlink to another unique domain.
+These opportunities are good for thought leadership and great ways to raise domain authority because every guest editorial yields a backlink to another unique domain.

 This content doesn’t even need to relate directly back to your products.
 So long as it’s something your audience finds interesting and valuable, you’ll bring in traffic and generate trust.
 And those two together ultimately mean more leads.

 It’s not just B2B SEO that’s feeling the crunch of Google’s push towards relevance.
-There’s value in vertically-targeted content and search for B2C companies, as well.
+There’s value in vertically-targeted content and search for B2C companies.
 It’s just not as pronounced.